 Senior Lecturer in Italian Studies

-She is also Faculty Fellow for the Madeleine Korbel Albright Institute for Global Affairs, and in this capacity she has established and supervised summer internships in Italy, such as: the Photo Library at the Vatican Museums (2012-present); KitchenFilm Production Company in Rome (2012-present); Association for Research into Crimes against Art (ARCA) in Amelia, Umbria region (2011-present); and American Institute for Roman Culture (AIRC) (2010-2012).
+I am a Faculty Fellow for the Madeleine Korbel Albright Institute for Global Affairs at Wellesley College, and in this capacity have served as member of the Admissions Committee and have established and supervised summer internships in Italy such as the Photo Library at the Vatican Museums (2012-2015), Association for Research into Crimes against Art (ARCA) in Amelia (2011-present), KitchenFilm Production Company in Rome (2012-present), and American Institute for Roman Culture (AIRC) (2010-2012).

-She served as Resident Director of the Eastern College Consortium Program (E.C.Co.) for 2000-2001 in Siena and Bologna, and summers 2003 and 2006 in Lecce.
-She has also established and directs yearly the Winter Session study abroad program in January in Rome for the Italian Studies 202 intensive course.
+I acted as Resident Director of the Eastern College Consortium Program (E.C.Co.) for 2000-2001 in Siena and Bologna, and summers 2003 and 2006 in Lecce.
+I have also established and directed Winter Session study abroad program in Rome for the Italian Studies 202 intensive course every January.

 I have been a Visiting Scholar at the University of Edinburgh, Birkbeck College-University of London, and the University of Bologna; as well as a Visiting Lecturer at Middlebury College and the American University of Rome.

 I have served as a Review Committee member for the Italian Studies curricula at the American University in Rome; and for the Teacher Education Program and curricula of the Department of Foreign Languages and the Department of Latin and Classical Studies for The Commonwealth of Massachusetts Department of Education at Brandeis University.